 Connectivity, Location, and Other Sensors

 Aside from the Lightning port at the base, which can be used for both charging and data transfers, the iPhone X includes 802.11ac Wi-Fi with MIMO, Bluetooth 5.0, and NFC connectivity, the latter of which can be used for Apple Pay transactions.
 Cellular connectivity ranges from GSM/EDGE to LTE, with Voice over LTE (VoLTE) supported by a number of carriers for higher quality call audio.

 The iPhone X is able to find its location using the satellite-based assisted GPS, GLONASS, Galileo, and QZSS.
 It can also use cellular networks, Wi-Fi hotspots, and iBeacons to assist its location detection in areas with a limited view of the sky.

-Other sensors, aside from the TrueDepth array, include a barometer, three-axis gyro, an accelerometer, proximity sensor, and ambient light sensor.
+Other sensors, aside from the TrueDepth array, include a barometer, three-axis gyro, accelerometer, proximity sensor, and ambient light sensor.

-iPhone X Colors, Pricing and Availability
+iPhone X Rollout and Reception

 "We can see from the initial response, customer demand is off the charts," an Apple spokeswoman confirmed.
 "We're working hard to get this revolutionary new product into the hands of every customer who wants one, as quickly as possible."

 While customers who pre-ordered the iPhone X were the most likely to get their device on the November 3 release date, Apple advised there would be limited inventory available at Apple retail outlets for walk-in customers on that date.